Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Detroit Yacht Club

 Founded in 1868, the Detroit Yacht Club is one of the biggest and oldest in the country.
-Housed on its own small, private island attached to Belle Isle from a bridge, it’s a place for Detroit’s elite.
+Housed on its own small, private island attached to Belle Isle by a bridge, it’s a place for Detroit’s elite.
 The clubhouse, designed by George Mason (architect of the Grand Hotel on Mackinaw Island), hosts weddings and events.

 Address: 1 Riverbank Dr, Detroit, MI 48207.